ramirocrc/odys/docs/getting_started/minimal_example.md

 # Minimal Example

-This page demonstrates a minimal example of using the optimes library for energy system optimization.
+This page demonstrates a minimal example of using the odis library for energy system optimization.
 The example creates a simple energy system with generators and batteries, then optimizes the system operation to meet demand at minimum cost.

 ## Step-by-Step Example